 The terms of the insurance policy in question covered Berry against “property damage” caused by Berry.
 When Berry provided defective materials to Packgen, Packgen lost several of its own customers and all of the income from those accounts.
 Packgen sued Berry for its lost profits, and the jury found that Berry owed Packgen $7.2 million.
 Berry turned to Illinois National to cover this amount, but it refused to do so.
 Under the terms of the policy, “lost profits” did not constitute “property damage.”
 Berry tried to sue Illinois National, but the District Court for the Southern District of Indiana ruled for Illinois National.
 The Seventh Circuit later affirmed this ruling, sticking Berry Plastics with the entire bill.

 This case highlights the need for both businesses and individuals to understand exactly what is and is not covered by their insurance policies.
-The attorneys at Camden & Meridew are experienced in dealing with corporate insurance policies and work to advise our clients on these matters.
-For more information, or to speak with an attorney, call (317) 770-0000.
+Corey Meridew and the attorneys at Camden & Meridew are experienced in dealing with corporate insurance policies and work to advise our clients on these matters.
+For more information, or to speak with an attorney, call 317-770-0000 or complete our online contact form today.